kummarikuntapranay/shl-assessment-recommender/README.md

 # SHL Assessment Recommendation System

+## Overview

+Hiring managers and recruiters often struggle to identify the right assessments for a role due to keyword-based search limitations.
-This project implements an **LLM-based assessment recommendation system** that helps hiring managers and recruiters identify the most relevant **SHL Individual Test Solutions** based on a natural language query or job description.
+This project implements an **LLM-based semantic recommendation system** that recommends relevant **SHL Individual Test Solutions** based on a natural language query or job description.

-The system replaces manual keyword-based search with **semantic retrieval**, improving efficiency, relevance, and balance across skill domains.
+The solution uses **transformer-based embeddings**, **vector similarity search**, and a **re-ranking pipeline** to deliver balanced and relevant recommendations across technical and behavioral skills.

 ---

-##  Features
+## Key Capabilities

-- Scrapes and structures the SHL product catalog (Individual Test Solutions only)
+- Scrapes SHL’s product catalog directly from the SHL website
+- Uses only **Individual Test Solutions** (Pre-packaged Job Solutions excluded)
+- Parses and stores structured assessment metadata
-- Uses transformer-based embeddings for semantic understanding
+- Transformer-based semantic embeddings (LLM)
-- Efficient vector search using FAISS
+- Efficient retrieval using FAISS
-- Re-ranking logic to balance technical and behavioral assessments
+- Re-ranking logic to balance skill domains
 - REST API for programmatic access
 - Web application for interactive testing
-- Evaluation using Mean Recall@10 on labeled data
+- Evaluation using **Mean Recall@10**

 ---

-##  System Architecture
+## System Architecture & Pipeline

 SHL Website
 ↓